jt-nti/cds-cli/README.md

 # cds-cli

-Small cli to look at Hyperledger Fabric .cds files
+Simple tool to manipulate Hyperledger Fabric .cds files

-*Note: this project was only created for something to experiment with while learning Rust!*
+*Note: this project is unsupported and was only created for something to experiment with while learning Rust!*

 ## Downloads